Please update your browser

 This is the best part.

-Yah, it's exhausting, but the reward at the end is so good that, the reward is there at the same time.
+Yah, it's exhausting, but the reward at the end is so good that, the reward is there at

 What's your favorite character?